lucax88x/PrimitiveObsession/README.md

 Say you have 2 configuration parameters: `maxDownloadableFiles` and `numerOfItemsPerPage`.
 They can be defined in 2 completely different contexts, represent 2 completely different ideas, and have nothing to share.<br />
 Yet you can represent both of them with the same type, `int`.

-That's the root error: when you use the very same class for 2 completely different purposes, it's just like collapsing `CustomerController` and `NHibernateSession` to a single class.
-Doing this, you would give no chance neither to Autofac nor to the compiler itself to distinguish the former from the latter.
+That's the root error: when you use the very same class for 2 completely different purposes, it's just like collapsing `CustomerController` and `NHibernateSession` to a single class: by doing so, you would give no chance neither to Autofac nor to the compiler itself to distinguish the former from the latter.

 It's easy to see why representing the customer controller and the NHibernate session with 2 dedicated classes is valuable: it isn't hard to see that the idea can be profitably applied to the 2 configuration parameters as well.
 It would give you the opportunity the rely on the compiler: instead of having a constructor which takes 3 indistinguishable integers: